tamiaprincee/snowflake-first-walamart/README.md

 2. **Platform Integration**: Connect snowChat with popular communication platforms like Slack or Discord for seamless interaction.
 3. **Voice Integration**: Implement voice recognition and text-to-speech functionality to make the chatbot more interactive and user-friendly.
 4. **Advanced Analytics**: Integrate with popular data visualization libraries like Plotly or Matplotlib to generate interactive visualizations based on the user's queries (AutoGPT).

-## 🤝 Contributing

-Feel free to contribute to this project by submitting a pull request or opening an issue.
-Your feedback and suggestions are greatly appreciated!

 ## 📄 License